28547939/vpncore/README.md

 and that address is advertised over BGP.
 If all such addresses are advertised at once, the resulting setup has a load balancing effect where clients are directed to the container with the shortest path.
-But this is not appropriate if containers maintain per-client state unless that state is synchronized across replicas as needed, unless it can be guaranteed that shortest paths will not change except as a result of failure.
+But this is not appropriate if containers maintain per-client state (unless that state is synchronized across replicas as needed), unless it can be guaranteed that shortest paths will not change except as a result of container failure.

-In the case of VPN containers, the containers do maintain a kind of state for clients, which essentially comes down to the OpenVPN or Wireguard association with the remote end of the VPN session (and ultimately, the public IP address assigned by the service provider along with any layer 4 flow-related state along the path).
+In the case of VPN containers, the containers do maintain a kind of state for clients, which essentially comes down to the OpenVPN or Wireguard association with the remote end of the VPN session (and ultimately, the public IP address assigned by the service provider along with any flow-related state along the path).
 As a result, packets within each flow need to travel through the same VPN container.
 This, along with the fact that service providers generally limit the number of active VPN sessions, means that